Services

 Supervision

-I am a BAPT registered Supervisor ® for student & qualified Play Therapists.
-I offer a safe space in which you can take time to explore your work without judgement, think about relevant theories that will help make sense of what you are observing in the child or yourself and find your best therapist self.
+Helen is a BAPT registered Supervisor ® for student & qualified Play Therapists.
+She offers a safe space in which you can take time to explore your work without judgement, think about relevant theories that will help make sense of what you are observing in the child or yourself and find your best therapist self.

-For student play therapists, I am experienced in supporting the BAPT courses and would aim to help you develop your skills and meet your course requirements.
+For student play therapists, Helen is experienced in supporting the BAPT courses and would aim to help you develop your skills and meet your course requirements.